renikaul/YF_Brazil/data_raw/environmental/EnvCovar-metadata.md

 *Primate Richness*: This is equal to the original resolution of the shapefiles and is not temporal.
 It is the total number of NHP species (of the 9 genera) found in that municipality.

 Filename: primateRichness.csv

+## Mosquito Data

+MaxEnt models of occurence of Ha. janthinomys, Ha. leucocelaneus, and Sa. chloropterus were downloaded from VectorMap.
+It was created in 2011, so is not temporal, and is at a 0.04 degree (~4km) resolution.
+The spatial mean of this data was taken per municipality and then the highest probability of occurence across species was chosen to represent the maximum probability of vector occurence.

+Filename: mosquitoOccurence.csv (raw values per species)